jcordes73/vue-storefront-api-openshift/README.md

 This project contains a version of the [Vue Storefront API](https://github.com/DivanteLtd/vue-storefront-api) deployable on [Red Hat OpenShift Container Platform](https://www.openshift.com/products/container-platform).

+## Pre-requistes

+### Git client

+To checkout the projects from Github, install a git client on RHEL 8 like this:

+	yum install -y git

+### OpenShift Client (oc)

+You can download the OpenShift Client 4.5 [here](https://mirror.openshift.com/pub/openshift-v4/clients/oc/4.5/linux/oc.tar.gz)

+### jq

+For modification of JSON config files we use jq, install it like this on RHEL 8:

+	yum install -y jq

 ## Installation

 The installation of the Vue Storefront API consists of the following parts